 1. American Groundnut

-This attractive vine (Apios americana ) is native to the Eastern United States.
-The perennial (Zones 3 to 9) grows best in moist, well-drained soil that gets partial shade to full sun.
-Fragrant flowers bloom in summer and attract butterflies.
+The attractive vine pictured above is native to the eastern U.S. and, fun fact, was eaten by the pilgrims back in the day.
+(It's also delicious when cooked in stews and soups now.)
+The perennial grows best in moist, well-drained soil that gets partial shade to full sun, and its fragrant flowers bloom in summer and attract butterflies.

 Sweet potato vine photo via Sarowen/ Flickr Creative Commons